 What I did last week was I ordered some crafts on Amazon.

-I ordered this Wiki Stix Traveler Playset so they can build little things.
+I ordered a Wiki Stix Traveler Playset so they can build little things.
 They don’t need my help with that, so for my five and eight year old, I only bring out the Wiki Stix when I need to sit at my desk and do something without interruption.
 They happily played with that for 20 to 30 minutes.

 I told them to stay at the dining room table and play with them until the timer goes off.

 These items are new to them and they’re only brought out when I have to work and I can’t be with them to help out.

 So plan some activities like that.